kennotfindsymbol/tic-tac-toe/README.md

 ## Introduction

-This a Tic Tac Toe game implemented in Javascript.
+This is a Tic Tac Toe game implemented in Javascript.

 This is my project for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe).